TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 &nbsp;
 <h3>Assessment</h3>
-Go to Unit 1 Assessment for more details on your <strong>Blog,</strong> as well as on <strong>Assignment 2</strong>, <a href="https://create.twu.ca/ldrs591/clarifying-your-research-interest-2/">Clarifying your Research Interest</a>.
+Go to Unit 1 Assessment for more details on your <strong>Blog.</strong>

 &nbsp;